ShivashishY/shiva/content/posts/blockchain-marketing-and-ads.md

 Another enormous problem in the marketing advertising space is that everyone hates ads.
 Most ads maybe not the cool, expensive, super ones.
 Right?
 But we all hate ads.
 Display ads, YouTube ads, no one likes ads.
 Right?

 There are too many of these ads out there, and the reason there are too many of them is that marketers don't really know what we want.
 Even they don't know what stage of the buying process we are.
-So there is a saying in marketing, **&quot;you know, let's throw it at the wall and see what sticks.
+So there is a saying in marketing, ** you know, let's throw it at the wall and see what sticks.
 Guess what the wall is?
-The wall is you&quot;** Marketers throw it at you and see what works or what doesn't, and that's how it works.
+The wall is you ** Marketers throw it at you and see what works or what doesn't, and that's how it works.
 Nowadays, in this data-driven world.
 This is what they do.
 The problem in fits itself when you see the same display ad for some brand following you from one website to another.
 Even though you already made a booking for the same hotel 3 days ago.
 I'm sure we've all been there.
 Right?

 This is where blockchain technology can come in and prevent the same display ad from being over-served to anyone.
 Ensuring that optimal frequency of ad serving for each consumer.
 There are some serious flaws in display ads.
 The way it is from the perspective of advertisers.
 They can be expensive, low engagement, complicated to understand and manage.
 Also the inventory is only limited to two companies.